-I’m a big fan of Pag-ibig MP2 or Modified Pag-ibig Savings Program 2.
-It’s one of the few passive income in the market that’s open to almost anybody.
-The way it earns is not hard to understand unlike investments.
-Also, it has historically been beating savings account, time deposit and the best part is that it is guaranteed by the Philippine government.
+Pag-ibig MP2 or Modified Pag-ibig Savings Program 2 is one of the passive income in the market that’s open to almost anybody to invest.
+The way it earns is not hard to understand, and it is also relatively easy to start an account just by visiting the nearest Pag-ibig branch.

-If you haven’t already, you can read all about Pag-ibig MP2 savings program, and get back here.
+If you haven’t already, you can read all about Pag-ibig MP2 savings program and then you can get back here.

 First, is MP2 right for you?

 Surprisingly, it may appeal most to conservative investors because of little risk of capital loss.
 It is considered relatively safe because the capital that you put up is government-backed, and it’s been posting tax-free dividends.

 The earliest I can find is the MP2 past dividend from 2010.

 However, there is a lock-in period of 5 years.
 While you can withdraw any time, you can get back the savings but the dividends that would be issued to your account may not be the full rate.